 Directions: (1) Please complete the following information, use additional paper if necessary; (2) Give this form to the Supervisor of the person/office related to the complaint.

-PLEASE PRINT:

-То Date

-From Complete Haskell ID Number

-Residential Hall Haskell Mailbox

-GRIEVANCE SUBJECT: (Use addit Who or What is the complaint about? nal paper if necessary)

-What office or person is responsible for t s problem?

-ice you are unhappy with and talk to them about the problem?
+PLEASE PRINT: To Date Complete Haskell ID Number From Residential Hall Haskell Mailbox GRIEVANCE SUBJECT: (Use additional paper if necessary) Who or What is the complaint about?
+What office or person is responsible for this problem?
+Have you gone directly to the person or office you are unhappy with and talk to them about the problem?

-If yes, what did the person tell you to do?

-Have you done that yet?
 Yes No If no, why?

-DESCRIPTION OF COMPLAINT: (Use What are you unhappy about? dditional paper if necessary)

-Where did this happen?

-Name (Please Print) Complete Haskell ID Number

-Signature Date
+If yes, what did the person tell you to do? \\ Have you done that yet?
+Yes No If no, why?
+DESCRIPTION OF COMPLAINT: (Use additional paper if necessary) What are you unhappy about? \\\\ When did this happen? \ Where did this happen? \\\ What would be a satisfactory resolution?
+Name (Please Print) Complete Haskell ID Number Date Signature

 For official use below:

-Supervisor's Signature Date Request for Status Form: Date Supervisor Received Form
+Date Request for Status Form:

-Date Rec'd: Action Taken: Date Reply Sent: